 - Don’t put more than one drop in an eye.

-- If you need to apply more than one drop or two different eye drops, wait for three to five minutes before applying the next one.
+- If you need to apply more than one drop or two different drops, wait for three to five minutes before applying the next one.
 This will prevent the drops from overflowing and settling on your lash line.

 - Dab off the extra liquid from around the eyes by blotting with a lint-free material in gentle motions.
 This will prevent them from seeping into your lashes.
 In short, don’t leave it damp around the lash line.